-9.2.1 Factory-Built Metal Chimneys
+9.2.1 Factory-Built Chimney

-These sometimes referred to are temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.
+These are sometimes referred to as 'high temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.
 Factory-built chimneys are tested as a system with all the necessary components for installation.
 The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
 To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
 Only components intended for the brand and model of chimney should be used.
 Never fabricate or substitute parts from other chimney brands.
 The chimney must be a type suitable for solid fuel.

-9.2.2 Factory-Built Metal Chimneys in Mobile Homes
+9.2.2 Factory-Built Chimneys for Mobile Home

-For use in a mobile home, this stove is to be connected to a 6" double wall factory built chimney pipe conforming to ULC-S629 or UL 103HT standards for 650°C Factory-built chimney.
-The total length of the flue system should be at least 12 feet including elbows, from the top of the stove.
+For use in a mobile home, this stove is to be connected to a 6" (150 mm) in diameter double wall factory built chimney conforming to CAN/UCL-S629, Standards for 650°C Factory-built chimney.
+The total length of the flue system should be at least 12' (3,6 m) including elbows, from the top of the stove to the rain cap.

-To maintain an effective vapour barrier, insulation and waterproof at the chimney and outside flue pipe, a roof flashing must be installed and sealed with silicone adhesive.
+To maintain an effective vapour barrier, insulation and waterproof at the chimney and outside flue pipe, install a mobile home roof flashing and seal it with silicone.

-9.2.3 Masonry Chimneys
+9.2.3 Masonry Chimney

 The stove may also be connected to a masonry chimney, provided the chimney complies with the construction rules found in the building code enforced locally.
 The chimney must have either a clay liner or a suitably listed stainless steel liner.
-If the masonry chimney has a square or rectangular liner that is larger in cross-sectional area than a round 6" flue, it should be relined with a suitably listed 6" stainless steel liner.
-Do not downsize the flue to less than 6" unless the venting system is straight and exceeds 25 feet in height.
-When passing through a combustible wall, the use of an insulated listed thimble is required.
+If the masonry chimney has a square or rectangular liner that is larger in cross sectional area than a round 6" flue, it should be relined with a suitably listed 6" stainless steel liner.
+Do not downsize the flue to less than 6" unless the venting system is straight and exceeds 25' (7,6 m) in height.
+When passing through a combustible wall, the use of an insulated listed thimble is required